openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 ### ☂️ OUR OTHER PLUGINS
-If you like using ShopEngine WooCommerce Builder, then consider checking out our other plugins:
+If you like using ElementsKit Elementor addon , then consider checking out our other plugins:

 [ShopEngine](https://wpmet.com/plugin/shopengine/)  – Complete WooCommerce Solution, WooCommerce Builder for Elementor and Gutenberg.

-[MetForm](https://wpmet.com/plugin/metform/)  – The most flexible and easy-to-use form builder.
+[MetForm](https://wpmet.com/plugin/metform/)  – The most flexible and easy-to-use form builder for elementor.

+[GetGenie Ai](https://wordpress.org/plugins/getgenie)  – AI-powered Content & SEO Assistant for Your Website.

 [Wp Social](https://wpmet.com/plugin/wp-social/)  – Leverage Wp Social to add Social Login, Social Counter, and Social Login to your website.